TipperScout/Planet-Gen-3D-Devlog/README.md

   -- Updated the renderer to use ARGB transparency with a newer version of Night Owl 3D Engine.
 To do this, I had to restructure the whole rendering pipeline to work with the new system.
  2.7.1
   -- Added a music volume slider to general settings.
+ 2.7.2
+  -- Made temperature be effected by atmosphere thickness.
 ~~~